The Management Plan

 The management plan includeS a number of sections:

-• Themes – Major themes and sub-themes that tell the story of the Mississippi Delta.
-The themes will be the basis for the National Heritage Area’s goals, strategies and activities.
+Themes – Major themes and sub-themes that tell the story of the Mississippi Delta.
+The themes are the basis for the National Heritage Area’s goals, strategies, and activities.

-• Strategies – Activities the National Heritage Area will undertake to tell the story of the Mississippi Delta and to work with partners to preserve and manage cultural, historic and natural resources in order to cultivate balanced and sustainable economic development.
+Strategies – Activities the National Heritage Area undertakes to tell the story of the Mississippi Delta and to work with partners to preserve and manage cultural, historic, and natural resources in order to cultivate balanced and sustainable economic development.

-• Implementation Plan – Strategies will be categorized in development phases.
-The plan will include identification of partner commitments and an evaluation process to track progress and accomplishments.
+Implementation Plan – Strategies are categorized in development phases.
+The plan includes identification of partner commitments and an evaluation process to track progress and accomplishments.